Give It Back from the Disabled Children's Partnership

-Join our Secret Life of US campaign
+More about the Secret Life of US campaign

 We know that 43 per cent of the British public don't know anyone who is disabled.
 97 per cent of parents with a disabled children do not believe the public understands the challenges they face every day.

 Our campaign, the Secret Life of Us, aims to change this.

 Watch our film on Toby's and Millie's Secret Life.